How To Get Out Without The Kids For Cheap

 If you have family in the area, they may be an obvious choice for watching the kids.
-That’s how my husband and I get out most times, in fact.
-His parents are retired and very interested in spending time with their grandchildren.
-And if they’re busy, my mother is local too.
+That’s how my husband and I got out much of the time when our kids were little.
+We lived close enough that his parents or my mother could watch them.

 When you’ve been married a while it can be fun to go back to do something you haven’t done since you were dating.
 Many couples have all kinds of fun memories from when they were dating that didn’t cost all that much to do.